playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 }
 ```

-Also, Akka version used by Play was updated to the 2.5.x.
+Also, Play 2.6.x now uses the Akka 2.5.x release series.
 Read Akka [migration guide from 2.4.x to 2.5.x](http://doc.akka.io/docs/akka/2.5/project/migration-guide-2.4.x-2.5.x.html) to see how to adapt your own code if necessary.

 ### Removed Yaml API